Thomas Donohue at New Economic Leaders Forum

-- Brings two decades of Chamber experience to an inside look at leadership, business and the economy
+- Brought two decades of Chamber experience to an inside look at leadership, business, and the economy

 Play Video View Fees

-Since assuming his position in 1997, Donohue has rejuvenated the business organization, significantly increasing membership and revenues, strengthening relations with state and local chambers, and expanding the Chamber’s clout in Washington, D.C., as well its international activities around the world.
+Since assuming the position in 1997, Donohue rejuvenated the business organization, significantly increased membership and revenues, strengthened relations with state and local chambers, and expanded the Chamber’s clout in Washington, D.C., as well its international activities around the world.

-According to Industry Week magazine, the Chamber under Donohue is “more aggressive, energetic, and lively than at any time in its history.”
-The Washington Post has written, “Nobody has mastered the new Washington game better than Tom Donohue…”
+According to Industry Week magazine, the Chamber under Donohue was “more aggressive, energetic, and lively than at any time in its history.”
+The Washington Post wrote, “Nobody has mastered the new Washington game better than Tom Donohue…”

-Declaring that “business should stop apologizing ” for providing Americans with 130 million jobs, retirement benefits for 90 million, and health care for 177 million, Donohue and the Chamber are rallying companies of all sizes around the massive challenges that will shape America ’s future.
-These challenges include advancing free trade, modernizing our transportation infrastructure, bolstering our country’s leadership in technology, increasing the supply of available and well-educated workers, as well as advocating legal, tax, and entitlement reform.
+Declaring that “business should stop apologizing” for providing Americans with 130 million jobs, retirement benefits for 90 million, and health care for 177 million, Donohue and the Chamber rallied companies of all sizes around the massive challenges that shaped America’s future.
+These challenges included advancing free trade, modernizing our transportation infrastructure, bolstering our country’s leadership in technology, increasing the supply of available and well-educated workers, as well as advocating legal, tax, and entitlement reform.

 Before heading ATA, Donohue was a group vice president of the U.S. Chamber of Commerce for eight years.
 Prior to that, he was deputy assistant postmaster general in Washington, D.C.; regional assistant postmaster general in San Francisco and New York City; and vice president of Fairfield University in Fairfield, Connecticut.
 Donohue also serves on numerous boards of directors, including Union Pacific Corporation, Qwest, XM Satellite Radio, Sunrise Assisted Living Corporation, and Marymount University.
 In addition, he is a member of the President’s Advisory Committee for Trade Policy and Negotiations and the President’s Council on the 21st Century Workforce.